intel/llvm/sycl/doc/extensions/supported/sycl_ext_intel_esimd/sycl_ext_intel_esimd.md

 ### Unsupported standard SYCL APIs:

-Current ESIMD implementation does not support certain standard SYCL features inside ESIMD kernels and functions.
+The current ESIMD implementation does not support certain standard SYCL features inside ESIMD kernels and functions.
 Most of missing SYCL features listed below must be supported eventually:
 - 2D and 3D target::device accessor and local_accessor;